texora/GeekU/src/shared/util/Log.md

 {
   excludeClientErrors: true,  // true: exclude logged Errors that are caused by client
   more: ??$$,
-  filter: {                      // ... update Log filters
+  filter: {                      // update Log filters
-    <filter-name>:       <log-level>
+    <filter-name>:       <level> // ex: Log.DEBUG or "DEBUG"
     ... ex:
-    "root":              "INFO", // ... notice you can set the root of all filters "GeekApp":           "WARN",
+    "root":              "INFO", // notice you can set the root of all filters "GeekApp":           "WARN",
     "ProcessFlow":       "DEBUG",
     "ProcessFlow.Enter": "none",